TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

 **SLO**
-When you request an SLO manifesto object, you must write segmented object list in order in the request body text.
-If you request to create an SLO manifesto object, the system checks if each segmented object is in the entered path and if the etag value and the size of the object are identical.
-If the information does not match, the manifesto object creation fails.
+When you request an SLO manifest object, you must write segmented object list in order in the request body text.
+If you request to create an SLO manifest object, the system checks if each segmented object is in the entered path and if the etag value and the size of the object are identical.
+If the information does not match, the manifest object creation fails.

 ```
 PUT   /v1/{Account}/{Container}/{Object}?multipart-manifest=put